MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     OPTION (RECOMPILE);
     ```

-   > Note that the query optimizer has been able to choose a more efficient execution plan.
+   > **Note:** the query optimizer has been able to choose a more efficient execution plan.
 The `RECOMPILE` option causes the query compiler to replace the variable with its value.

    > Comparing the statistics, you can see in the message tab that the difference between logical reads is **68%** more (689 versus 409) for the query without the query hint.